rmscode/binary-garden/docs/hardware/powervault-me4-draft.md

     When configuring an iSCSI storage system or a storage system that uses a combination of Fibre Channel and iSCSI SFPs, do not restart the Management Controller or exit the terminal emulator session until the CNC ports are configured as described "[Changing the host port settings](https://www.dell.com/support/manuals/en-us/powervault-me4012/me4_series_dg_pub/changing-host-port-settings?guid=guid-4b22aaaa-ca95-4d45-82cd-a3499bb1890c&lang=en-us)".

     Note: I would assume that this step is covered in the "[Perform system and storage setup](#perform-system-and-storage-setup-guided)" process (Guided setup - System Settings).

+    The Dell docs do not explain the reason for precaution btw . . .